'House of Cards' employees allege sexual harassment, assault by Kevin Spacey

 CNN spoke to a close friend of the crew member, who says that the crew member had told him about Spacey's behavior over the course of the six seasons of the show that it happened.

 When asked on Thursday about the new allegations, Netflix said in a statement to CNN that they sent a representative to the "House of Cards" set on Monday.
+Spacey did not respond to CNN's request for comment about the new allegations.

 "Netflix was just made aware of one incident, five years ago, that we were informed was resolved swiftly," the statement said.
 "On Tuesday, in collaboration with MRC, we suspended production, knowing that Kevin Spacey wasn't scheduled to work until Wednesday.
 Netflix is not aware of any other incidents involving Kevin Spacey on-set.
 We continue to collaborate with MRC and other production partners to maintain a safe and respectful working environment.
 We will continue to work with MRC during this hiatus time to evaluate our path forward as it relates to the production, and have nothing further to share at this time."